 Though neither of my grandfathers are still living, it is important to me that I am creating this work in Onorino’s birthplace Nove, which is itself only twenty-one kilometers away from Sergio’s home in Castelfranco.
 I look to the landscape and creative output of my ancestral home as models for my practice.
 The geometries of Brick Block, Tick Tock are influenced by the stepped portals and designs that ornament Carlo Scarpa’s Tomba Brion, which is twenty kilometers from where I live.
 Like my own work, Scarpa’s architectures are rooted in the dialogue between body and stone—in the words of architect and theorist Marco Frascari, “the transubstantiation of architectural artifact into human presence.”

 Through this project, I invest in and reinvent the configurations of the home—understanding the domestic sphere as the fundamental starting point for social or cultural revolution.
 To borrow from Gaston Bachelard, the home is “our first universe, a real cosmos in every sense of the word.”
-Following this prompt—the linkage of human sociality and architectural sensibility—Brick Block, Tick Tock nimbly uses these building blocks as the bases for domestic objects and relational activations, taking shape as lamps, furniture, plates, and sculpture, as well as dance performances or the social spaces of dinner tables.
+Following this prompt—the linkage of human sociality and architectural sensibility—Brick Block, Tick Tock nimbly uses these building blocks as the bases for domestic objects and relational activations, taking shape as lamps, vases, paintings, and sculpture, as well as dance performances or the social spaces of tables.

 As a child—and sometimes still as an adult—I am frustrated by the tactile limitations placed on artworks.
 We are discouraged from touching paintings or even sculptures, even when they are durable and can stand up to interaction.
 This project specifically opens to children who are invited to use paint, markers, and crayons to color a brick sculpture.
 In a video demonstration, two girls play with different brick shapes, rebelling against precedents for artistic viewership.